How to Choose and Install a Programmable Wall Switch Timer

 Note that you can have an electrician add the extra neutral wire to a two-wire setup, but that is more hassle than just getting a two-wire timer, and probably not worth it.

-If you have only two wires available, you’ll need to get a two-wire timer that requires a battery.
-If you have the neutral wire, and are comfortable with doing the extra wiring, then get a four-wire timer.
+If you have the neutral wire and are comfortable with doing the extra wiring, then get a four-wire timer.

-OK, if you did your homework and identified the types of wires available, then installation will be a breeze.
+OK, if you did your homework and identified the types of wires available, then installation should be a breeze.